damnArin/damnArin.github.io/_posts/2020-06-28-Bhanga Bangla - Bangla Hiphop - Mumble Rap.md

 translation:

-No worries
+No problem

-No worries ...
+No problem ...

 Explanation:

 Nada.